guidogonzalezc/puiastre_tools/README.md

 # puiastre_tools

-**puiastre_tools** is an open-source, modular rigging toolkit for Autodesk Maya, designed to streamline the creation of custom rigs for characters and props.
-Inspired by frameworks like mGear and autoRigger, it offers a flexible and extensible foundation for riggers and technical artists.
+**puiastre_tools** is an open-source, modular dragon auto-rig toolkit for Autodesk Maya, designed to streamline the creation of custom rigs for characters and props, it offers a flexible and extensible foundation for riggers and technical artists.

 ---